georgeMartzoukos/eclass-app-SpringBoot/README.md

 # eclass-app-SpringBoot

 This is a Java Spring Boot REST API for managing teachers and students of an e-learning platform.
-The API includes two controllers, one for managing students and one for managing teachers.
+The API includes three controllers, one for managing students and one for managing teachers.

 The StudentController includes three endpoints: